Tag Archives: capella

 Talk to Mazda employees about their cars, past and present, and it immediately becomes clear that the company is comprised of people passionate about what they’ve built.
 This is no small feat, and we have peeked behind the walls of enough automakers to … Continue reading

 As the name implies, SevenStock is heavy on the Sevens.
 At SevenStock 17, however, Mazda RX-2s made a tremendous showing.
 We presented some of them already, along with R100s, RX-3s, REPUs and, yes, RX-7s galore.
-But there were three examples of what would be called Capellas if … Continue reading
+But there were three examples of Capellas, if going by their Japanese name, that deserved to … Continue reading

 SevenStock is the annual gathering of the Southern California Rotary Club.
 The combination car show and track day is one of the largest American assemblages Mazdas both old and new, held at Auto Club Speedway in Fontana, California with official support … Continue reading